jasonevans1/resume/README.md

 ### Senior Systems Consultant - CDS Global, _Des Moines Iowa, May 1997 - July 2014_

 - Developer on the enterprise architecture team.
 Lead the research of moving existing applications into the cloud.
+(PHP, Java)
 - Helped in the design of new features for an application built on Magento.
 - Trained and mentored interns and legacy developers on Magento development and Scrum.
 - Led the creation of a continuous delivery build pipeline for Magento.
 (Jenkins, Apache Ant, VMware VSphere).